camerond/jquery-sortr/README.markdown

 By default, Sortr does __not__ move table row classes along with their content, e.g. if your first row has a class of `.first`, it'll keep that class after any sorting takes place.
 To move row classes along with their content, set `move_classes` to `true`.

+#### Sorting Empty Cells

+By default, empty cells are sorted at the end of a given column.
+To prepend empty cells instead, put a `sortr-prepend-empty` data attribute on the appropriate `<th>` element.

 ## Methods

 #### Refresh